bradmontgomery/django-redis-metrics/README.rst

 Compatibility
 -------------

-This app works with Python 2.7 - 3.5 and is tested with Django 1.7 - 1.8.
-For
-support for older versions of Django, see the
-`0.9.0 release <https://github.com/bradmontgomery/django-redis-metrics/releases/tag/0.9.0>`_.
+This app works with Python 2 & 3 (tested on 2.7 and 3.4) and is tested with Django 1.7 - 1.8.
+For support for older versions of Django, see the `0.9.0 release <https://github.com/bradmontgomery/django-redis-metrics/releases/tag/0.9.0>`_.